git-afsantos/haros/README.md

 Current Status
 --------------

-HAROS is still being developed, as of October 2018.
+HAROS is still being developed, as of June 2019.

 There is a demo page available on [GitHub](https://git-afsantos.github.io/haros) and a demo video on [YouTube](https://www.youtube.com/watch?v=Y1JbzvaS3J4).